May 03, 2019

 3. How to muddle mint and other herbs?

 Wind your mind back to high school science lessons and you will remember that thanks to photosynthesis, plants contain chlorophyll in their leaves.
 This includes herbs, and if you squash the leaves too much, they will release chlorophyll which tastes bitter.
-So when it comes to herbs, muddle very gently until you just release that mint (or whatever herb you're using) and can really smell the scent.
+So when it comes to herbs, muddle very gently until you just release that essential oil or mint (or whatever herb you're using) and can really smell the scent.

 Explore our full range of muddlers and check out our muddling tips to get your bar out of a muddling mess today.